TheNounProject/SketchPluginReloader/README.md

 1. Install the plugin
 2. Select setup (reload will also work the first time)
 3. Enter the identifier of the plugin you are developing and want to reload.
-4. If desired, add a query string to send to your plugin.
+4. If desired, add a command identifier from your plugin to run after reloading.
 More info in [Query Strings & Handling Reloads](#handling-reloads)
 4. Select reload

 ## Query Strings & Handling Reloads
 <a id="handling-reloads"></a<>

-As part of the setup, you can optionally provide a query string to send data to your plugin after it is reloaded.
-This will be delivered via a handler registered for the `HandleURL` action.
+There are two ways to handle your plugin being reloaded.

+### 2. Run a Command

+> Note: Support coming in a future release of Sketch (current is 54).

+If you just want to run an existing command after your plugin is reloaded, simply provide the command identifier from your plugin.

+### 1. HandleURL Action

+If no command identifier is provided (or in Sketch 54 or earlier) you can handle the reload maually if needed.
+The HandleURL action will be called after reloading.

+The query string always includes `reload=1` but you can provide additional info if needed by entering a query string instead of a command identifier during setup (not this must begin with `?`)

 An example maniftest would look like:
 ```js